Valentina812/Test-Automation/README.md

 # Test-Automation
-In the following repository you will find two testing exercises which will be carried out in Java language and in tools such as Soap UI and Visual Basic
+In the following repository you will find two testing exercises which will be carried out in Java language and in tools such as Soap UI and UFT One